-Recently, we've noticed that it's becoming a hotter discussion about whether to stay at home or travelling abroad due to the unstable international situations.
-Well, the world's never as good as what we expect; meanwhile it's never as bad as what we imagine.
+Recently, we've noticed that it's becoming a hotter discussion about whether to stay at home or traveling abroad due to unstable international situations.
+Well, the world's never as good as what we expect; meanwhile, it's never as bad as what we imagine.
 There're still countless places on this planet with both great attractions and excellent public security, just like where I am now, China.
-China on the whole, is extremely safe to travel around.
-It's safe for visitors not only because the huge social progress it has acquired during the past decades but also the way Chinese people treat tourists from all over the world.
+China, on the whole, is extremely safe to travel around.
+It's safe for visitors not only because of the huge social progress it has acquired during the past decades but also the way Chinese people treat tourists from all over the world.
 Still wondering whether China is safe or not?
-Read on please.
+Read on, please.

 A civilized and modern China is worth your exploring.

 Remarkable economic development.

 We know that China gained its great change ever since the reform and opening-up policy which was started in 1978.
 The policy affected not only the Chinese economic but also the justice and political systems, which made the whole country way better than it was.
 And during the past decade, with the rapid development of its economy especially the high-tech industry, China has amazingly been close to the first class of the world.
 And the economy helps with further improvement of all things, like falling crime.

 A way better legal system to avoid crimes.

 Because of China's draconian criminal penalties (by a wide margin, China executes more criminals annually than any other country), the whole society is steady safe.
 Crime against foreigners is rare.
 And violent crime, like mugging and rape, against foreigners, is extremely rare.
 In fact, many of our Odyssey (now Odyno) clients have told us that they feel much safer walking the city streets of China alone at night compared to other countries.